Russian occupation of Kherson Oblast: Initial military occupation

-On 12 March, Ukrainian officials claimed that Russia was planning to stage a referendum in Kherson to establish the Kherson People's Republic, similar to the Donetsk People's Republic and the Luhansk People's Republic.
-Serhiy Khlan, deputy leader of the Kherson Oblast Council, claimed that the Russian military had called all the members of the council and asked them to cooperate.
+On 12 March, Ukrainian officials said that Russia was planning to stage a referendum in Kherson to establish the Kherson People's Republic, similar to the Donetsk People's Republic and the Luhansk People's Republic.
+Serhiy Khlan, deputy leader of the Kherson Oblast Council, said that the Russian military had called all the members of the council and asked them to cooperate.
 Lyudmyla Denisova, Ombudsman of Ukraine, stated that the referendum would be illegal because "under Ukrainian law any issues over territory can only be resolved by a nationwide referendum".
 Later that day, the Kherson Oblast Council passed a resolution stating that the proposed referendum would be illegal.

 On 13 March, Ukrayinska Pravda, a Ukrainian newspaper, reported that several thousand people in Kherson took part in a protest.
 Russian soldiers dispersed the protest with gunfire, stun grenades, and rubber bullets, injuring several people.
+On the same day, the Russian occupation issued new laws in Kakhovka, Nova Kakhovka and Tavriisk preventing residents from gathering in groups, photographing the Russian military, and possessing weapons.
+The mayor of Skadovsk was briefly detained on 16 March.

 On 22 March, the Ukrainian government warned Kherson was facing a "humanitarian catastrophe" as the city was running out of food and medical supplies and accused Russia of blocking evacuation of civilians to Ukraine-controlled territory.
 Russia countered by saying that its military helped deliver aid to the city's population.
 A local journalist stated that there was only a staged event, in which former prisoners from Crimea were brought in to act as locals welcoming the Russians and accepting their assistance.
 According to several media outlets, residents report intrusive checkpoints, abductions, and Russian looting of shops.